Snir-Dekel/java-website/README.md

 ☐ profile picture
-  ☐ there is an nsfw detector from api so users cant distract other users with the picture ☐ each user can save encrupted and zipped files to DB
+  ☐ there is an nsfw detector from api so users cant distract other users with the picture ☐ each user can save encrupted and zipped files to DB ☐ script files are embedded into jsp files because of server side rendering

 </pre>